nabito/csv-x/README.md

 There are mainly 3 ways you can use CSV-X:

-- Try our online demo/playground at <http://dadfha.com/csv-x>
+- Try our online demo/playground at <http://dadfha.com/csv-x/>

 - Use it as a library in your project.
 [Javadoc](http://dadfha.com/csv-x/javadoc)

-- Commandline (*nix tested, requierd Java 8)
+- Commandline (*nix tested, requierd Java 8) Ex: csvx validate input.csv schema.csvx

 History
 -------